1991 Ukrainian sovereignty referendum

-The Ukrainian sovereignty referendum was conducted on March 17, 1991, as part of the first and only Soviet Union referendum.
-Throughout the Ukrainian Soviet Socialist Republic, voters were asked two questions on remaining part of the Soviet Union on New Union Treaty terms.
-Most voters supported the proposal, however, in the pro-independence Oblasts of Ivano-Frankivsk, Lviv, and Ternopil, voters opted for independence as part of an additional question.
+A sovereignty referendum was held in the Ukrainian SSR on 17 March 1991 as part of a USSR-wide referendum.
+Voters were asked two questions on reforming the Union of Soviet Socialist Republics into the Union of Sovereign States.
+Most voters supported the proposal, although in the pro-independence oblasts of Ivano-Frankivsk, Lviv and Ternopil, voters opted for independence as part of an additional question.

-The referendum followed the Declaration of State Sovereignty of Ukraine by the republic's parliament on July 16, 1990, as sovereign republic within the Soviet Union, in line with the results.
+The referendum followed the Declaration of State Sovereignty by the republic's parliament on 16 July 1990 as sovereign republic within the Soviet Union in line with the results.

-In August 1991, with the New Union Treaty having not been adopted by the USSR, the withdrawal from the Soviet Union was proposed.
-The overwhelming majority of voters backed the idea in another referendum in December, approving a declaration of independence.
+In August 1991, with the August Coup preventing the New Union Treaty from being adopted by the Soviet Union, a withdrawal from the USSR was proposed leading to a declaration of independence being drafted.
+The overwhelming majority of voters would back the idea in a independence referendum in December.

 Republic-wide

 Throughout the entire Soviet Union, citizens were first asked:

 Do you consider necessary the preservation of the Union of Soviet Socialist Republics as a renewed federation of equal sovereign republics in which the rights and freedom of an individual of any nationality will be fully guaranteed?

 A boycott campaign reduced the against votes in Western Ukraine.

 The Ukrainian SSR included an additional question for all of the republic's citizens; the voters were asked:

 Do you agree that Ukraine should be part of a Union of Soviet Sovereign States on the basis on the Declaration of State Sovereignty of Ukraine?

 Provincial

 In the Galician provinces of Ivano-Frankivsk, Lviv, and Ternopil, voters were asked an additional question regarding the creation of an independent state of Ukraine:

-Would you like Ukraine became an independent state, which can independently decide all questions of domestic and foreign policy, providing equal rights to citizens regardless of nationality and religious views?
+Do you want the Ukraine to become an independent state that by itself decides all questions of domestic and foreign policy, secures equal rights of citizens regardless of their ethnic or religious affiliation?